Gustaf Johnson: Biography

 Johnson was born September 8, 1872, in Sweden moving to the United States at the age of fourteen.
 He first lived in Clay Center, Kansas where he was educated in public schools before moving to Chicago to attend business college.
 He then moved to Paxton, Illinois in 1895 where he ran a watch making and repair shop.
-He later setup a jewelry store in 1905 which he ran until 1910, the store was located within the Middlecoff hotel.
+He later set up a jewelry store in 1905 which he ran until 1910, the store was located within the Middlecoff hotel.

 Johnson held the position of president at the Paxton Building and Loan association for twenty-five years.

-He was manger of the Central Telephone & Telegraph Co. whist mayor of Paxton resigning January 1913 and replaced by T. D. Thompson.
+He was manager of the Central Telephone & Telegraph Co. whist mayor of Paxton resigning January 1913 and replaced by T. D. Thompson.

 He married Jennie Frederickson in 1898, with whom he had several children.
 His wife died before him in 1931 after being critically ill for weeks.

-He was a member of several organisations including the Odd Fellows, the Paxton Masonic Lodge, the Scottish Rite order of Masons and the Modern Woodmen.
+He was a member of several organizations including the Odd Fellows, the Paxton Masonic Lodge, the Scottish Rite order of Masons and the Modern Woodmen.